MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

    - error: Sync failed for this job
    - pendingDeletion: Marked for deletion on next sync

+6. **Server-side Deletion Detection**: We've implemented the logic to detect jobs deleted on the server:
+   - When fetching from remote, we compare server IDs with locally synced jobs
+   - Jobs that exist locally (with synced status) but aren't returned by the server are deleted
+   - We properly ignore pending jobs during this check to prevent data loss

-Still to be implemented are the createJob and updateJob methods that users will interact with, along with server-side deletion detection and integration tests.
+Still to be implemented are the remaining tests including the delete_job_test.dart file and integration tests.

 This plan ensures each component is properly tested in isolation before integrating into the larger system.